DevExpress/aspnet-security-bestpractices/README.md

 This mode is active by default.

-**2) Callbacks are processed by the DashboardConfigurator on the DevExpress HTTP Handler side (the UseDashboardConfigurator property is set to true)**
+**2) Callbacks are processed by the Dashboard Configurator on the DevExpress HTTP Handler side (the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to true)**

 This is the recommended mode, as it is considerably faster and much more flexible.
 However, in this mode, access restriction rules defined using the default mechanisms have no effect.
 The access control should be performed by a custom dashboard storage implementing the **IEditableDashboardStorage** interface.

-You can copy the reference implementation of a dashboard storage from the example project's **DashboardStorageWithAccessRules.cs** and fine-tune it for your needs.
+You can copy the reference implementation of a dashboard storage from the example project's [DashboardStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs) and fine-tune it for your needs.

-The **DashboardStorageWithAccessRules** class implementation defines the access restrictions:
+The [DashboardStorageWithAccessRules](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Dashboards/DashboardStorageWithAccessRules.cs#L12-L126) class implementation defines the access restrictions:

 ``` cs
 // Register dashboard layouts